Pakistan's ex-PM Imran Khan wounded in shooting at protest

-ISLAMABAD (AP) — A gunman in eastern Pakistan opened fire Thursday at a campaign truck carrying former Prime Minister Imran Khan, slightly wounding him in the leg and killing one of his supporters, his party and police said.
+ISLAMABAD (AP) — A gunman opened fire at a protest rally in eastern Pakistan on Thursday, slightly wounding former Prime Minister Imran Khan in the leg and killing one of his supporters, his party and police said.
 Nine other people also were hurt.

-The gunman was immediately arrested at the protest rally, and police later released a video of him in custody, allegedly confessing to the shooting and saying he acted alone.
+The gunman was immediately arrested, and police later released a video of him in custody, allegedly confessing to the shooting and saying he acted alone.
 It was not clear under what conditions he made his statement.

 “Only Imran Khan was my target,” said the suspect, identified as Faisal Butt by Information Minister Maryam Aurangzeb.